mlip-cmu/s2025/lectures/19_system_fairness/system_fairness.md

 * Strive for similar outcomes (distributive justice)
 * Group-fairness-style fairness; equality of outcomes

-Each rooted in long history of law/philosophy, and typically incompatable.
+Each rooted in long history of law/philosophy, and typically incompatible.
 Problem and goal dependent

 </div>